 The African Health Workforce Project (AHWP) works to build strong human resource information systems for managing healthcare workers in Kenya and Zambia.
 This helps ensure quality healthcare by tracking the training, regulation, and deployment of the healthcare workforce.
 AHWP also works to improve HIV care provided by healthcare workers in 15 Sub-Saharan African countries.

 The Center for Vaccine Equity (CVE) works to assure all people have equal access to life-saving vaccines by expanding availability, supporting vaccine impact studies, and building delivery systems that facilitate access in developing countries.
 CVE also serves as Secretariat for a number of global health partnerships that advance this mission.

 Children Without Worms (CWW) works towards the global control of soil-transmitted helminthiasis (STH), commonly known as intestinal worms, through national program support, partnership building, knowledge management, and scientific leadership.
 With partners, CWW seeks to eliminate STH as a public health problem worldwide.

-The International Trachoma Initiative (ITI) focuses on the elimination of blinding trachoma, an NTD of which 232 million people are at risk.
+The International Trachoma Initiative (ITI) focuses on the elimination of trachoma as a public health problem, an NTD that threatens 232 million people with potential blindness.
 To achieve the 2020 elimination goal, ITI collaborates with diverse agencies to implement the WHO-endorsed SAFE strategy for trachoma control and prevention.

 The Mectizan Donation Program works closely with public and private partners, including Merck* and GSK, to provide medicines to eliminate river blindness worldwide, and lymphatic filariasis in countries where the two diseases are co-endemic.